-• Workstyles: A Workstyle is part of a policy.
+- Workstyles: A Workstyle is part of a policy.
 It is used to assign application rules for users.
-You can create Workstyles using the WorkStyle Wizard or import them.

-For more information, please see "Workstyles" on page 22.

-• Application Groups: Application Groups are used by Workstyles to group applications together to apply certain Privilege Management for Mac behavior.

-For more information, please see "Application Groups" on page 27.

-• Messages: Messages are used by Workstyles to provide information to the end user when Privilege Management for Mac has applied certain behavior that you've defined and need to notify the end-user.

-For more information, please see "Messages" on page 44.
+You can create Workstyles using the WorkStyle Wizard or import them. - For more information, please see "Privilege Management for Mac Workstyles" on page 22. - Application Groups: Application Groups are used by Workstyles to group applications together to apply certain Privilege Management for Mac behavior. - For more information, please see "Application Groups" on page 27. - Messages: Messages are used by Workstyles to provide information to the end user when Privilege Management for Mac has applied certain behavior that you've defined and need to notify the end-user. - For more information, please see "Messages and Notifications in Privilege Management Policy" on page 44.